cgawdzik/COMP3004-TeamProject/README.md

 To compile and execute the program not through Qt Creator, the following commands can be used to create an executable in Linux Ubuntu.
 The commands below include making a build directory to differentiate source and build files, and should be done in the COMP3004-FinalProject directory.
+The password to log into the t:Slim X2 pump is "1234".

   (in the COMP3004-FinalProject directory)\
   `mkdir build`\